*MAY CONTAIN SPOILERS*

 Paul Thomas Anderson is best known for creating dark and serious dramas such as There Will Be Blood, The Master and Phantom Thread, all of which have been received well by critics who praised the filmmaker’s skill at telling stories through his unique vision.
 Because of this, expectations were high for his latest film, Licorice Pizza which is set in the San Fernado Valley during the 1970s and focuses on the unlikely yet tender bond between teenager Gary Valentine (Cooper Hoffman) and Alana Kane (Alana Haim), who, at the age of 25, is significantly older than Gary.
 While Gary is smitten, Alana doesn’t feel the same way, however, the pair form a meaningful friendship.

 Prior to watching Licorice Pizza, I had only seen three films by Anderson, There Will Be Blood, The Master and Phantom Thread, which I thought were all well made and told interesting stories with impressive performances, however, I didn’t love them as much as I was hoping.
 Because of this, I wasn’t sure I was going to like Licorice Pizza, despite the positive critical reception it has received.
-Fortunately, because it’s a lighthearted drama that is easy to watch (unlike Anderson’s previous films), I thoroughly enjoyed Licorice Pizza
+Fortunately, because it’s a lighthearted drama that is easy to watch (unlike Anderson’s previous films), I thoroughly enjoyed Licorice Pizza.

 At first, the ten year age gap between Gary and Alana may seem controversial, however, Anderson knows when to not cross the line.
 Their relationship is purely platonic for the majority of Licorice Pizza’s 134 minute runtime.
 The film begins with Gary and Alana sharing an engaging conversation when they meet when the latter works as a photographer at the former’s school.
 As they walk through the school, the camera always stay focused on them.
 It’s a perfect way to open the film as it quickly establishes the tone.